-Funding for property maintenance is derived, in the main, from parish share across the Diocese.
+Funding for property maintenance is derived, in the main, from parish share across the Diocese and is topped up by rental income from those properties currently let.
 Funds are limited and it is not always possible to accommodate all our clergy’s wishes and therefore the DBF has to prioritise works year on year.
 We have a responsibility to Parishioners to use funds prudently and to ensure that all occupants are treated equally.

 We are committed to providing clergy with good quality accommodation and providing an effective housing management service.
 It is hoped that this goes some way to serving clergy and their parishes in underpinning the following principles: